 The only benefits that resulted were a 33% decreased risk in hip fractures and a 37% decreased risk of colorectal cancers.
 Pharmaceutical sales decreased on these drugs by up to 40%.

 Conversely, Bioidentical hormones had been used in other countries for many years, and after the Women’s Health Initiative study results were released, began to trend more in the United States.
-Additionally, the WHI shifted their focus too, and concentrated on researching Bioidentical hormones risks.
+Additionally, the WHI shifted its focus too and concentrated on researching Bioidentical hormones risks.
+For additional information regarding our Bioidentical Hormone Replacement Therapy Program, click here.

 So, what exactly is a Bioidentical hormone?
 It is molecularly IDENTICAL to what is naturally produced in the human body.
-The Women’s Health Initiative study on Bioidenticals showed not only that they are safer and have fewer bioidentical hormones risks, but also, that they can be beneficial to women’s health.
+The Women’s Health Initiative study on Bioidenticals showed not only that they are safer and have fewer hormone replacement therapy risks, but also, that they can be beneficial to women’s health.
 The findings include:

 Bioidentical progesterone has been shown to reduce blood pressure in some hypertensive women, as well as ease symptoms of water retention.
 Progesterone can also improve microcirculation in the body.